-The opening unfunded liability of \$19.4 billion as at April 1, 1999, was composed of \$38.1 billion in liabilities assumed from old Ontario Hydro less the value of assets transferred to OEFC as at April 1, 1999, including \$17.2 billion in notes receivable and \$1.5 billion in loans receivable and other assets.
+The opening unfunded liability of \$19.4 billion at April 1, 1999, was composed of \$38.1 billion in liabilities assumed from old Ontario Hydro less the value of assets transferred to OEFC at April 1, 1999, including \$17.2 billion in notes receivable and \$1.5 billion in loans receivable and other assets.
 Pursuant to the Electricity Act, 1998, and consistent with the principles of electricity restructuring, the government has a long-term plan in place to retire OEFC liabilities from within the electricity sector.
-The plan includes cash flows from the following sources as at April 1, 1999:
+The plan included cash flows from the following sources as at April 1, 1999:

-- Notes receivable from the Province of \$8.9 billion, OPG of \$3.4 billion, Hydro One of \$4.8 billion and IESO for \$0.1 billion for a total of \$17.2 billion as a result of the transfer of assets to successor companies - Payments-in-lieu of corporate income, capital and property taxes made by OPG, Hydro One and municipal electric utilities - Debt Retirement Charge to be paid by ratepayers based on the consumption of electricity - Electricity Sector Dedicated Income Consistent with the government's commitment to keep electricity income in the electricity sector, the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries will be allocated to the retirement of OEFC's debt.
+- Notes receivable from the Province of \$8.9 billion, OPG of \$3.4 billion, Hydro One of \$4.8 billion and IESO for \$0.1 billion for a total of \$17.2 billion as a result of the transfer of assets to successor companies; - Payments-in-lieu of corporate income, capital and property taxes made by OPG, Hydro One and municipal electric utilities; - Debt Retirement Charge to be paid by ratepayers based on the consumption of electricity; and - Electricity Sector Dedicated Income Consistent with the government's commitment to keep electricity income in the electricity sector, the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries will be allocated to the retirement of OEFC's debt.

-The long-term plan supports estimates that OEFC's obligations will likely be defeased in the years ranging from 2014-2018, narrowed from the previous estimated defeasance range of 2012-2020.
+The long-term plan supports estimates that OEFC's obligations will likely be defeased in the years ranging from 2014 to 2018.

-12) Contingencies and Guarantees
+11) Contingencies and Guarantees

 OEFC is involved in various legal actions arising out of the ordinary course and conduct of business, some of which relate to the former Ontario Hydro prior to the establishment of OEFC on April 1, 1999.
-Under the terms of the April 1, 1999, restructuring of Ontario Hydro, each successor entity (OPG, Hydro One, ESA and IESO, and their respective subsidiaries) is responsible for any liabilities relating to those operations of the former Ontario Hydro that were transferred to it.
-In the event any such liabilities remained with OEFC, the successor entity is also required to indemnify OEFC.
-With respect to legal actions relating to operations of Ontario Hydro that were retained by OEFC, the outcome and ultimate disposition of these legal actions is not determinable at this time.
-Accordingly, no provision for the above actions is reflected in the financial statements.
-Settlements of these contingencies, if any, will be reflected in the period in which settlement occurs.
+For the majority of these claims, OPG or Hydro One is required to indemnify OEFC for any liability arising from these claims.
+For claims on which OEFC is provided no indemnification, the outcome and ultimate disposition of these legal actions is not determinable at this time.
+Accordingly, no provision is reflected in the financial statements, and settlements, if any, will be reflected in the period in which settlement occurs.

 Subject to a \$10 million deductible, OEFC has agreed to indemnify Hydro One in respect of any adverse claim to title to any asset, right or thing transferred or intended to be transferred to the company at April 1, 1999, and any failure of the transfer order to transfer such assets, rights or things and with respect to payment to or from or other dealing with any equity account of Ontario Hydro, including certain related litigation.
 The Province of Ontario has guaranteed any liability arising from these indemnifications.
-A similar indemnity provided to OPG was terminated as at May 31, 2006.
+A similar indemnity provided to OPG was terminated as of May 31, 2006.

 OEFC is contingently liable under guarantees given to third parties that have provided long-term financing to certain independent power producers in connection with the power purchase agreements described in Note 9.
-These guarantees total approximately \$57 million as at March 31, 2008 (2007-\$69 million).
+These guarantees total approximately \$46 million at March 31, 2009 (2008 - \$57 million).

-13) Related Party Transactions
+12) Related Party Transactions